Film Studies

 Key Stage 4

 Students work on a number of tasks, some for examination and some for coursework purposes.
 The specification is split into sections on American Film and Global Film, encouraging students to engage with texts from around the world in order to explore social, political, and historical contexts.
-Films such as “Juno” and “Let The Right One In” are currently taught.
+Films such as 'Juno' and 'District 9' are currently taught.
 The GCSE course expects students to develop an understanding of how technological changes have impacted upon the film industry as an entertainment platform and there is the Non Examined Assessment requirement to fulfil, wherein all students individually create a short film extract or a screenplay.

 Key Stage 5

-Students look at a range of different film types, ranging from silent cinema, experimental films of the 1990s, to independent films from the early 2000s.
-Films such as “Vertigo”, “Boyhood” and “Pulp Fiction” are currently studied as part of the course.
+Students look at a range of different film types, ranging from silent cinema, experimental films, to independent films from the early 2000s.
+Films such as “Vertigo”, “Get Out” and “Sunrise: A Song of Two Humans” are currently studied as part of the course.
 Students develop their analytical skills, exploring how audiences are positioned, shaped and manipulated through construction devices such as the use of cinematography, editing and mise-en-scene.
 Students also create their individual Non Examined Assessment pieces as part of their A level studies.
+These are either a short film or a screenplay and accompanying digitally photographed storyboard.

 Enrichment